ian-r-rose/ian-r-rose.github.io/content/articles/transit/bus-bunching-2.md

 In physical systems, there is always a certain amount of noise, and in general that noise will put some amount of power into each of the eigenvectors of the system.
-Some eigenvectors get a bit more power, some might get a bit less, but for random, uncorrelated noise, we expect all the eigenvectors to get some.
+Some eigenvectors might get a bit more power, some might get a bit less, but for random, uncorrelated noise, we expect all the eigenvectors to get some.
-This means that if *just one* eigenvalue has a positive real part, then the power in that eigenvalue will grow in time.
+This means that if *just one* eigenvalue has a positive real part, then the power in that eigenvalue will blow up.
-So our stability metric is this: *all* of the eigenvalues must have negative real parts for the system to be considered stable to perturbations.
+Therefore our stability metric is this: *all* of the eigenvalues must have negative real parts for the system to be considered stable to perturbations.

 So let's find the eigenvalues of $\mathbf{A}$.
-Usually calculating the eigenvalues of a matrix of a larger order than 2 or 3 is a pretty involved process, but in this case the matrix is ordered enough and has enough zeroes in it that we can come up with a closed-form solution.
+Usually calculating the eigenvalues of a matrix of a larger order than 2 or 3 is a pretty involved process, but in this case the matrix is ordered enough, and has enough zeroes in it, that we can come up with a closed-form solution.

 The eigenvalues of $\mathbf{A}$ can be found by solving its